gaukas/gaukas.wang/README.md

 - 🏁 Security Incidents on my watchlist:
   - [GFW-2021Summer-TLS-RST-Incident](https://github.com/Gaukas/GFW-2021Summer-TLS-RST-Incident)

-### Relation with *Gaukas Wang Holding*
+### Announcement about *Gaukas Wang Trust*

-[Gaukas Wang Holding](https://github.com/GaukasWang) is the GitHub Organization I established to preserve a copy for each of my **formal** projects.
-Projects might be preserved as in either form: As the original repository or as a fork of the original repository (which is/was under [@Gaukas](https://github.com/Gaukas))
+[Gaukas Wang Trust](https://github.com/GaukasWang) is the GitHub Organization established under my written consent in order to preserve a copy for my **formally published** projects.
+All projects will be preserved as a forked repository from [@Gaukas](https://github.com/Gaukas).

 <!--
 **Gaukas/Gaukas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.